HomeSEOHow to Fix Your Website's SEO

 Start with a crawl analysis using tools like Screaming Frog, Sitebulb, or Google Search Console.
 These tools act like search engine spiders, examining every page on your site and flagging issues.
 Common problems include broken links, redirect chains, missing meta tags, and duplicate content.

 Check for crawl errors in Google Search Console.
-These errors indicate pages that Google tried to access but couldn’t.
+These errors mark pages that Google tried to access but couldn’t.
 Server errors (5xx), not found errors (404s), and access denied errors (403s) all signal problems that need immediate attention.

 Keyword TypeSearch VolumeCompetitionPriority